 Turkey hunting opportunities have expanded significantly in the last 20 years.
 Hunters can now find good turkey hunting beyond just southwest Oregon and into the northwest and northeast parts of the state as well.

-Last year’s estimated spring harvest of 6,018 turkeys was up 17 percent from the previous year, the highest harvest on record.
-Turkey production and survival were not limiting factors in 2019.
+Last year’s estimated of 6,589 turkeys was up 17.7 percent from the previous year, the highest harvest on record.
+Turkey production and survival were not limiting factors in 2020.
 Expect good to excellent habitat conditions and thriving turkey populations in most of the state this year.

 Southwest Oregon continues to be the leading place to find turkeys.
-The Melrose and Rogue units have the highest turkey harvest in the state, however hunters had to work harder to be successful in the Rogue.
+The Rogue, Melrose, and Applegate units have the highest turkey harvest in the state, however hunters had to work harder to be successful in the Rogue.
 Hunter use on the Rogue Unit is second only to the White River Unit.
 The lack of public land in the Melrose Unit can make hunting difficult (just 16 percent of Melrose is public land and some private land is tied up by leases).

 Those who want to hunt southwest Oregon may have an easier time accessing land in the Rogue Unit, which is 57 percent public lands, or other leading units like Applegate or Evans Creek.
-While a lot of turkey harvest in the Rogue is on private land, there is good turkey habitat in the Jackson Cooperative Travel Management Area and some US Forest Service land.
+While a lot of turkey harvest in the Rogue is on private land, there is good turkey habitat in the and some US Forest Service land.
 See the Jackson County report below for more information.

 ODFW is working to increase accessible turkey hunting throughout Oregon.
-This winter, biologists relocated about 776 nuisance turkeys from private land to public lands or publicly accessible areas, 24 percent more than last year.
+This winter, biologists relocated approximately 800 nuisance turkeys from private land to public lands or publicly accessible areas.

 ODFW is expanding a pilot project to connect turkey hunters with private landowners experiencing turkey damage on their property, primarily in the Willamette Valley and Roseburg area.
 Reservation dates will be released weekly on a rolling basis throughout the season.
 Learn more .